 Most multivitamin supplements contain some of each B vitamin, and many provide 100% or more of a person's daily needs for each vitamin.

 People can buy B vitamins as individual supplements if they are deficient in only one type.
-However, some
+However, some evidence suggests that a full B-complex vitamin supplement may be a better choice, even if a person has just one deficiency.

 The researchers state that most people have deficiencies and would benefit from a high-dose B-complex supplement.